 Risky Ghouls and Goblins: Drunk Driving Poses Deadly Risks on Halloween

-Halloween isn’t just for little princesses, ghosts and pirates anymore.
+Halloween isn’t just for little princesses, ghosts, and pirates anymore.
 It has become the second highest grossing commercial holiday in the United States, second only to Christmas.
 Adults and college students alike enjoy dressing up and attending costume parties and other Halloween themed get-togethers.
-Unfortunately, they often combine those festivities with alcohol, then make the inexcusable choice to drink and drive.
+Unfortunately, they often combine those festivities with alcohol, then make the inexcusable choice to drink and drive and potentially to an unfortunate Halloween car accident.

 Sadly, the scariest part of Halloween isn’t horror movies or monster masks.
 It’s not even tainted candy.
 The scariest part of Halloween is the epidemic of Halloween drunk and impaired driving and the increased number of fatal automobile and pedestrian accidents they cause.

-Adult partygoers must designate a sober driver before they attend Halloween parties where alcohol is being served, or choose to forgo alcohol all together.
+Adult partygoers must designate a sober driver before they attend Halloween parties where alcohol is being served, or choose to forgo alcohol altogether.

 If you or your loved one has been the victim of a drunk or impaired driver on Halloween, please contact the experienced, caring personal injury attorneys at Hardy, Wolf and Downing.
 Halloween is a time for making memories and celebrating with your family.
 It should never be a drunk driving nightmare.